FDio/csit/docs/report/introduction/introduction.rst

    - **Test naming**: Test naming convention.
    - **Presentation and Analytics Layer**: Description of PAL CSIT analytics module.
-   - **CSIT RF Tags Descriptions**: CSIT RF Tags used for test suite and test case grouping and selection.
+   - **CSIT RF Tags Descriptions**: CSIT RF Tags used for test-suite and test-case grouping and selection.